 This myth urges that, if you don’t leave a record of being in California, you can pretend you weren’t here.
-I place it under the heading of “use cash while in California”, but in fact it usually is accompanied by a number of suggested ploys: don’t use cash, put your vacation home in a limited partnership, don’t keep track of the time you spend in California, title your car in the name of a relative and keep it at your vacation home year-round, and so forth.
+It can be placed under the heading of “use cash while in California and the FTB won’t know you’re here.”
+But in fact it usually is accompanied by a number of suggested ploys: put your vacation home in a limited partnership, don’t keep track of the time you spend in California, title your car in the name of a relative and keep it at your vacation home year-round, and so forth.
 The problem with this myth is, it completely misunderstands the nature of a residency audit.

 More to the point, it won’t work, the FTB has full subpoena power.
 If enough is at stake, the FTB can and will subpoena records that follow people around no matter how stealthy they try to be.
 Further, the FTB can also interview witnesses, such as your neighbors or family.
 Finally, if you can’t prove how much time you spend in California and elsewhere, the FTB can use that against you and construct its own timelines based on whatever unfavorable evidence it can unearth.
 As a legal matter this is expressed as follows: “A taxpayer’s failure to produce evidence that is within her control gives rise to a presumption that such evidence, if provided, would be unfavorable to the taxpayer’s case.
 (Appeal of Don A. Cookston, 83-SBE-048, Jan.
 3, 1983).

 In short, unless you want your time in California to resemble the witness protection program, you should plan for nonresidency status by following the rules and keeping meticulous records of your time in California.
 Then, if you are audited (and good planning can also limit the risk of that), you will have the documentation you need to prove your nonresidency status.
 In short, you plan to be a nonresident by planning, not by not planning.